beckn/missions/starter_kit_new/seeker_platform_journey.md

 If you are coming in with a platform that you already have, then probably it will have the following structure. - A consumer service(app) that lets consumers search and initiate orders. - A supplier/provider service(app) that lets suppliers get and fulfil orders. - The platform itself connecting the two.

 This is the high level picture of most platforms.
 The proposition that Beckn brings to the table is that by unbundling the consumer and the supplier side functionalities and having the network match the supply and demand instead of the platform, you open up opportunities to new customers and suppliers.
+The following diagram shows an example of unbundling in the Mobility space.

 ![Unbundling Platforms](./images/unbundling.png)